1979 U.S. embassy burning in Islamabad: Islamism in Pakistan

+Masjid al-Haram seizure and Iranian propaganda

 On 20 November 1979, a Saudi Arabian Islamic zealot group led a takeover of the Mosque in Mecca.
 The group's demands included calling for the cutoff of oil exports to the United States and the expulsion of all foreign civilian and military experts from the Arabian Peninsula.
 However, there was confusion over who had perpetrated the attack, and Iran's Supreme Leader Ayatollah Khomeini accused the United States and Israel.
 This claim was repeated in media reports the morning of 21 November.
 It was fueled by Voice of America reports that President Jimmy Carter had sent U.S. Navy aircraft carriers to the Indian Ocean in response to the ongoing Iran hostage crisis.